Providing Online Music Lessons to Students K-12 and Beyond

 Berklee College of Music

-Music Therapy, Piano, Guitar, Voice
+Music Therapy, Guitar, Drums, Bass, Music Production

 My Approach To A Typical Lesson